BaraaSoft/lexer-state/README.md

 ## Example
-let's create simple state machine that accept and print <if> when it received if chars.
+let's create a simple state machine that accept and identify (if) in a string.

 ```javascript
 import {
   LexerState,